This is a general description of life insurance and the products available. Please make sure the policy you choose suits your needs and circumstances.

 - If both parents die at the same time, only one payment is made

-- Could be a cheaper option than taking two separate polices
+- Could be cheaper than taking two separate polices

-There are clear pros and cons to both single and joint policies, so you’ll need to weigh up the options and decide which is right for you.
+There are clear pros and cons to both single and joint policies, so you’ll need to have a think about what the best fit is for your family.